MTL667/ticketdesk/README.md

 ## Usage

 1. **Sign In**: Users from allowed Azure AD tenants can sign in with their Microsoft account
-2. **Create Ticket**: Navigate to "Nieuw Ticket Aanmaken" and fill out the bilingual form
+2. **Create Ticket**: Click "Nieuw Ticket Aanmaken" to open the ClickUp form in a new tab
-3. **View Tickets**: Access "Mijn Tickets" to see all tickets created by the logged-in user
+3. **View Tickets**: Access "Mijn Tickets" to see all tickets associated with your email
 4. **Ticket Details**: Click on any ticket to view full details, status, and attachments

+**Note:** Tickets created via ClickUp forms should include the user's email in a custom field or description to appear in their ticket list.

 ## Security